In this guide I’ll disassemble an Asus N53S laptop. My target – fixing failed DC power jack.

 Disconnect both antenna cables from the wireless card.

-Remove three screws securing the right laptop speaker.
+Remove three screws securing the right speaker.

 Lift up and remove the speaker.